k4iisel/ThriftShirtPawnshop-IT342-G01-Group5/SYSTEM_FLOW.md

 4. Penalties may apply for late payments (configurable)

 ### Status Rules:
-1. Only one active loan per item
+1. Only one active loan per shirt
-2. Renewed items must go through approval again
+2. Renewed loans extend the same loan (no new approval needed)
-3. Rejected items cannot be resubmitted (must create new request)
+3. Rejected shirts cannot be resubmitted (must create new request)
-4. Forfeited items cannot be redeemed
+4. Forfeited shirts cannot be redeemed and are moved to thrift inventory
+5. Forfeited shirts are listed for resale at market value

 ### Admin Access Rules:
 1. Admins cannot access user pages while logged in as admin